matthewp/haunted/readme.md

 npm install haunted
 ```

-For Internet Explorer 11, you'll need to use a proxy polyfill, in addition to the usual webcomponentsjs polyfills.
+For Internet Explorer 11, you'll need to use a proxy polyfill to use Haunted, in addition to the usual webcomponentsjs polyfills.

-eg.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/proxy-polyfill@0.3.0/proxy.min.js"></script>
 ```

-Here is a full example of Haunted with Internet Explorer 11: https://github.com/crisward/haunted-ie11
+Here is a [full example of a web app that uses Haunted built for Internet Explorer 11](https://github.com/crisward/haunted-ie11).
 You can also use Custom Elements without the Shadow DOM if you need to:

 ```js
 component(MyComponent, { useShadowDOM: false }));